How to Formalize Business in Tanzania

-- Pay for the Business License Fee depending on the type of Business Fees is paid through Bank
+- Pay for the Business License Fee depending on the type of Business Fee is paid through Bank

 - Fill TIN application form to apply for Taxpayer Identification Number.

-- If the individual has National Identity Number (NIN) the application can be made online by visiting TRA Website www.tra.go.tz, select Online TIN Registration and follow steps as the system directs .
+- If the individual has National Identity Number (NIN) the application can be made online by visiting TRA Website www.tra.go.tz.
+The applicant shall select Online TIN Registration, and follow the steps as the system directs.

-- If the individual is requesting Business TIN, the Online TIN applicant must visit physically nearby TRA office (having lease agreement/title deed, introduction letter from local Authority) to collect TIN Certificate and provisional tax assessment and Tax Clearance).
+- If the individual is requesting Business TIN, the Online TIN applicant must visit the physically nearby TRA office.
+He should submit a lease agreement/title deed, and an introduction letter from the Local Authority) to collect TIN certificates and provisional tax assessment and Tax Clearance).

-- After obtaining TIN certificate the applicant will be required to apply for business license from the Trade office in District, Municipal, City and the Ministry of Trade and Industry depending on the type of business.
+- After obtaining the TIN certificate the applicant will be required to apply for a business license from the Trade office in the District, Municipal, City, and the Ministry of Trade and Industry depending on the type of business.

 - The partners have to register for the firm at BRELA and acquire the certificate of registration.

-- After being issued with the certificate the partners visit TRA along with the partnership deed which shows the number and names of partners with their respective distribution ratio.
+- After being issued with the certificate the partners visit TRA along with the partnership deed.
+The Deed shows the number and names of partners with their respective distribution ratios.

-- Each partner shall apply for TIN, in case any partner has already been issued with a TIN certificate for another purpose he/she cannot make another application.
+- Each partner shall apply for the TIN certificate.
+In case any partner has already been issued a TIN certificate for another purpose he/she cannot make another application.
 The same TIN will be used.